Bossiaea halophila: Description

 Bossiaea halophila is a dense, erect, many-branched shrub that typically grows up to 0.5–1.6 m high and 3 m wide with more or less glabrous foliage.
 The branches are sometimes flattened with winged cladodes, the narrowest 2–5 mm wide.
 The leaves are reduced to scales about 2 mm long.
 The flowers are usually arranged singly, each flower on a pedicel up to 5 mm long with several, broadly egg-shaped bracts up to 1 mm long.
 The five sepals are joined at the base forming a tube 3–3.5 mm long, the two upper lobes 10.5–14.4 mm long and the three lower lobes 1.5–2.4 mm long, with a broadly egg-shaped bracteole up to 1 mm long on the pedicel.
-The standard petal is deep yellow or orange yellow and 12.5–14.4 mm long, the wings about the same length as the standard, and the keel is deep red and 22.8–26 mm long.
+The standard petal is deep yellow or orange yellow and 12.5–14.4 mm long, the wings are about the same length as the standard, and the keel is deep red and 22.8–26 mm long.
 Flowering occurs in October and the fruit is an oblong pod 25–48 mm long.

 Taxonomy and naming

-Bossiaea halophila was first formally described in 1998 by James Henderson Ross in the journal Muelleria from specimens collected the start of the causeway on the western side of Lake King in 1996.
+Bossiaea halophila was first formally described in 1998 by James Henderson Ross in the journal Muelleria from specimens collected at the start of the causeway on the western side of Lake King in 1996.
 The specific epithet (halophila) means "salt-loving", referring to the preferred habitat of this species.